How are we doing?

 NETRALT meetings are now being held in hybrid format.
 This means members can attend either face to face or virtually.
 Meetings are being arranged at various locations as landlords are hosting meetings on a rota basis.

-The group continues to meet virtually with steady numbers of tenants, residents and landlords attending.
+The group continues to meet with steady numbers of tenants, residents and landlords attending.

 Complaints and Significant Performance Failures